boomerwing/MorseCode-Raspberrypi-PICO/README.md

 ### Common: ps2.c
 This code initializes, then manages the PS2 Keyboard input, decoding the keyboard scan codes and providing an ASCII character output.
 This code can be called by an RTOS task.

+### Common: pcf8575.c
+This code initializes, then manages the pcf8575 port extender, driving the seven segment LED and providing input ports.

 ## Credits